[HowTo] Troubleshoot crackling in PipeWire

 • Restart pipewire to apply.

-6. Try changing the alsa period size
+5. Try tweaking the alsa period size

 If the problem still isn’t resolved, try changing the alsa period size.

-• In alsa-monitor.conf change
+• In alsa-vm.conf change

-#api.alsa.period-size = 1024
+api.alsa.period-size = 1024

 to

-# See: https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Config-ALSA#alsa-buffer-properties
+# See: https://pipewire.pages.freedesktop.org/wireplumber/daemon/configuration/alsa.html

 api.alsa.period-size = 256